blockdeep/otro/README.md

 >;
 ```

-You will also have to add the `pallet_otro` to your runtime.
+You will also need to add the `pallet_otro` to your runtime.

-## Security Considerations

-- **Signature Verification:** Both native and smart signatures undergo strict verification to ensure their validity.
-This protects against unauthorized transactions.
-- **Access Control:** Only authorized public keys, as defined in the credential configuration, can interact with an account.
-This ensures that account operations remain secure.
-- **Replay Protection:** Using nonces or similar mechanisms prevents replay attacks, ensuring each transaction is unique and cannot be reused maliciously.

-## Future Enhancements
+## License

-Future versions of the pallet could support:
-- More complex credential types, such as biometric authentication or hardware key integration.
-- Enhanced user interfaces for managing credentials and smart accounts.
-- Smart contract-based accounts that leverage smart signatures for more sophisticated transaction logic.
+The code within this repository is licensed under Apache-2.0 license.
+See the [LICENSE](./LICENSE) file for more
+details.